mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 Saturation
     Does anything to retain colorfulness, even hue will be sacrificed.
 Used in infographics.
 Doesn't work with Matrix Shaper profiles, defaults to relative colorimetric.

 *ICC profile version* is the last thing to keep in mind when dealing with ICC profiles.
-Krita delivers both Version 2 and Version 4 profiles, with the later giving better results in doing color maths, but the former being more widely supported (as seen below in 'interoperability with other programs'.
+Krita delivers both Version 2 and Version 4 profiles, with the later giving better results in doing color maths, but the former being more widely supported (as seen below in 'Interaction with other applications').
 This is also why Krita defaults to V2, and we recommend using V2 when you aren't certain if the other programs you are using support V4.

 LUT docker and HDR imaging
 --------------------------